igrishaev/blog/_posts/2022-12-03-clojure-guide.md

                 *print-meta* false}}}
 ~~~

 Reflections significantly slow down the code.
-Every time you see a warning, put a type hint to it even if it's out of the scope of your task.
+Every time you see a warning, put a type hint even if it's out of the scope of the current task.

 When building an uberjar, set warnings to true as well and redirect the output into a file.
 Then `grep` it for "Reflection warning" and terminate the pipeline if anything is found.